 Opening addresses are made at the beginning of trial, after the jury has been empanelled.
-The judge will ask the Crown to present its opening address and inform the jury that the address is to help them understand the evidence that is to follow, and that what is said in the opening address is not evidence.
-When the Crown finishes, the judge will then ask your lawyer to make an opening address and also remind the jury the purpose of your address and that what you say in your address is not evidence.
+The judge will ask the prosecution to present its opening address and inform the jury that the address is to help them understand the evidence that is to follow, and that what is said in the opening address is not evidence.
+When the prosecutor finishes, the judge will then ask your lawyer to make an opening address and also remind the jury the purpose of your address and that what you say in your address is not evidence.

 WHERE TO NEXT?

 If you suspect that you may be under investigation, or if you have been charged with an offence, it is vital to get competent legal advice as early as possible.
 Our lawyers are highly specialised in criminal law and will be able to guide you through the process while dealing with the various authorities related to your matter.